eladschwartz/WhereIsMyFood/README.md

 * You also need a [Sinch](https://www.sinch.com) account if you are going to use this in production.

-* You can use this phone number to skip the SMS verification: +1 23456789

 * Please import the file "whereismyfood.sql" to your DB.

 **Xcode** <br>